litwr2/research-of-sorting/README.md

 tim.cpp - a wrapper to use a Tim sort implementation from a [repo](https://github.com/gfx/cpp-TimSort) - put the required header file into _opt_ subdirectory

-tree.cpp - two implementations of binary tree sort using the boost and C++ standard libraries
+tree.cpp - two implementations of the binary tree sort using the boost and C++ standard libraries

 trie.cpp - a trie sort implementation

-The performance results gathered are placed into two interactive tables: the [first](https://litwr2.github.io/ros/table1.html) one contains data for particular large sorting arrays, the [second](https://litwr2.github.io/ros/table2.html) one contains data for tiny sorting arrays which iterate through all possible order of elements.
+The gathered performance results are placed into two interactive tables: the [first](https://litwr2.github.io/ros/table1.html) one contains data for particular large sorting arrays, the [second](https://litwr2.github.io/ros/table2.html) one contains data for tiny sorting arrays which iterate through all possible order of elements.

 A static [table](https://litwr2.github.io/ros/table3.html) contains data about additional memory requirements for various sort methods.